-One way cosmetic surgeons add volume to flattened areas of a patient’s face is to use fat that’s been removed through liposuction from the legs, mid-section or rear end.
+One way cosmetic surgeons add volume to flattened areas of a patient’s face is to use fat that’s been removed through liposuction from the legs, midsection, or rear end.
 The great advantage this has over other dermal fillers is that it won’t be rejected, the results are longer lasting, and the cost is less when significant volume restoration is needed.

-There will be swelling and bruising during the first week, both in the face and in the area from where the fat was harvested.
+There will be swelling and bruising during the first week, both in the face and in the area the fat was harvested.
 The skin in affected areas may be massaged to help reduce swelling, which is discouraged with other dermal fillers.

 Discomfort and swelling can also be eased by an ice compress.
-Although pain is generally mild following a fat transfer procedure, the physician will prescribe pain medication that can be used, as needed.
+Although pain is generally mild following a fat transfer procedure, the physician will prescribe pain medication that can be used as needed.

-The donor area from which the fat is harvested is typically fitted with a compression garment or bandage to prevent collection of blood or fluid within the space under the skin.
+The donor area from which the fat is harvested is typically fitted with a compression garment or bandage to prevent the collection of blood or fluid within the space under the skin.
 Drains are rarely inserted to help draw out excess fluid or blood in cases where a large amount of fat is harvested.

 Visibly apparent bruising and swelling in the face will typically resolve within 2 weeks following a fat transfer procedure.
 By the second week, most patients can get back out in public with a little makeup to camouflage any residual swelling or bruising.